pandas-dev/pandas/doc/source/development/debugging_extensions.rst

 Using Docker
 ------------

 To simplify the debugging process, pandas has created a Docker image with a debug build of Python and the gdb/Cython debuggers pre-installed.
-You may either ``docker pull pandas/pandas-debug`` to get access to this image or build it from the ``tooling/debug`` folder locallly.
+You may either ``docker pull pandas/pandas-debug`` to get access to this image or build it from the ``tooling/debug`` folder locally.

 You can then mount your pandas repository into this image via: